 -

-Recheck your layout after a week of real use; the best setup on day one often isn’t the best by day seven.
+Recheck your layout after a week of real use; the best setup on day one is not always the best setup by day seven.

 -